-The table below provides a searchable list of gray matter regions for the rat central nervous system, together with their corresponding atlas levels (rostral to caudal) in a rat brain atlas (Brain Maps 4.0.
+The table below provides a searchable list of gray matter regions and their parent divisions for the rat central nervous system, together with their corresponding atlas levels (rostral to caudal) in a rat brain atlas (Brain Maps 4.0.
 Swanson, L.W.
 2018).
 Beneath the table are the atlas maps (coronal section), and below those a searchable list of all atlas abbreviations, and a bibliography.
-For additional information (including for gray matter divisions below the level of gray matter region) see the atlas, and the Brain Maps 4.0 interactive spreadsheet.
+For additional information (including for gray matter divisions below the level of gray matter region) see the atlas, and the interactive spreadsheet Brain Maps 4.0 CNS Divisions.

 Rat Brain Maps

-Rat brain atlas maps of coronal plane sections adapted from Brain Maps 4.0—Structure of the rat brain: An open access atlas with global nervous system nomenclature ontology and flatmaps.
+Maps of rat brain coronal plane sections adapted from Brain Maps 4.0—Structure of the rat brain: An open access atlas with global nervous system nomenclature ontology and flatmaps.
 Swanson, L.W.
 (2018).
-The maps are presented on the right side of each figure for one side of the brain; a photomicrograph of the corresponding Nissl-stained section (pseudocolored) is shown on the left.
+The maps, based primarily on cytoarchitecture, are presented on the right side of each figure for one side of the brain.
+A photomicrograph of the corresponding cytoarchitecture (Nissl-stained section, pseudocolored) is shown on the left side.
 A schematic of the brain in parasagittal section (top right) indicates (red line) the rostral-caudal location of each level in the atlas (73 levels in total, numbered from rostral to caudal, with the current level indicated below each schematic—also corresponds to the displayed page number).
 The red grid represents stereotaxic coordinates in millimeters for the x- and y-axes; the z-axis distance from Bregma is shown below the grid (coordinates are based on those used in the atlas of Paxinos & Watson, 1986).
-See the original publication for complete details, and for additional information including errata (corrected in the maps shown here) see the Brain Maps 4.0 interactive spreadsheet.
+See the original publication for complete details, and for complementary information see the interactive spreadsheet Brain Maps 4.0 CNS Divisions.

 The table below lists all abbreviations used in Brain Maps 4.0, including for the atlas level maps shown here (above) as well as Flatmaps and Tables A-J* (see note below the table and refer to Brain Maps 4.0 for further information).
 To search for a structure abbreviation or name, start typing in the correspondingly labeled box.